Rachel Morello-Frosch: Career

-During the COVID-19 pandemic, Morello-Frosch raised concerns that wildfire smoke could exacerbate COVID-19 as it causes a higher density of tiny aerosol particles in the atmosphere so the virus could survive for longer and travel farther on the particles.
-In 2021, Morello-Frosch was appointed to sit on the White House Environmental Justice Advisory Council.
+During the COVID-19 pandemic, Morello-Frosch raised concerns that wildfire smoke could exacerbate COVID-19 due to a higher density of tiny aerosol particles in the atmosphere that can exacerbate COVID-19 symptoms.
+She also co-authored a study showing that proximity to high production volume oil and gas development increases risk of COVID-related morbidity and mortality.
+Morello-Frosch has collaborated with other scientists, community organizations and agencies to develop online bilingual (English/Spanish) tools that inform environmental decision-making and advance environmental justice.
+Some of these tools include Toxic Tides to examine projected sea-level rise-related flooding threats to hazardous sites and the Drinking Water Tool which assesses drinking water quality and access challenges facing communities that rely on public water systems and domestic wells.
+Morello-Frosch was appointed to the Biden Administration's White House Environmental Justice Advisory Council where she contributed to the development of the Climate and Economic Justice Screening Tool that informed implementation of Justice40.
 The following year, she was elected a Member of the National Academy of Medicine for being a "renowned expert on structural determinants of environmental health inequities" and a "leader in the application of community-engaged data science."
+Most recently she was a 2025/26 Radcliffe-Salata Climate Justice Fellow at Harvard University.

+Activism

-Morello-Frosch has been outspoken on social and political issues.
+Morello-Frosch has been outspoken on issues related to environmental justice and global human rights.
 In 2021, with other faculty at the University of California, she joined a letter calling Palestinian activism "a global movement for liberation from settler colonialism and racial apartheid."
 In 2018, she co-hosted an event marking the 30th anniversary of the Middle East Children's Alliance, a Palestinian charity and activist group that has been highly critical of Israel's treatment of Palestinians in Gaza Strip and the occupied West Bank.